MylesE/Resources-and-References/README.md

 - git clone (link) to clone the repository

 Branches
+Create a new branch when wanting to change something - avoid working in main
 - git branch: to view branches
 - git branch new: creates a new branch with name new
 - git checkout branchname: switches to branch with name branchname
+- git merge main: merges branch with name main with the current branch you are working on (usually will be merging main)